Boxever acquired by Sitecore in multimillion euro deal

 No financial details have been disclosed but early investors in Boxever, which include Dublin-based Frontline Ventures, believed to be happy with the return they have made on their investment.

-Sitecore chief executive Steve Tzikakis said the company expects to invest and grow both Boxever’s Dublin and Four51’s Minneapolis headquarters.
+Sitecore chief executive Steve Tzikakis said the company expects to invest and grow Boxever’s Dublin headquarters.

 Boxever has developed a big data and personalisation platform that is predominantly used by airlines.
 However, in recent years, the company has sought to expand beyond the travel sector, scoring its first banking customer in April 2019 with a deal with AIB.
 Other clients include Ryanair, Aer Lingus, Emirates, Flybe and Jetstar.